manishmadugula/Notes/os/notes-osconcepts.md

   - This includes device seeks and latency time between memory and secondary storage.
   - Begin transfer of page to a free physical frame.
 - Scheduler might allocate CPU core to some other process while waiting for above IO.
+- Once IO is complete, find the free frame
+  - If there is a free frame, and the threshold of buffer is still not triggered use it and go to next step.
+  - If using free frame triggers the threshold(of minimum number of pages in free frame buffer), complete the frame request, then parallely choose a victim frame using any of the page replacement algorithm.
+  - Write victim frame to the secondary storage(if needed or keep it in modify list) and zero out the values, update the page tables accordingly.
-- Once IO is complete and the free frame is assigned and filled, an interrupt is raised, which os handles by updating the page table and other tables to show the requested frame is not in memory.
+- Once the free frame is assigned and filled, an interrupt is raised, which os handles by updating the page table and other tables to show the requested frame is not in memory.
 - Move the original process(where page fault occured) from wait queue to ready queue and wait till CPU core is assigned to the original process again.
 - Restore the registers, process state, and new page table, and then resume the interrupted instruction.